Reblochon J.cathala Ot Le Grand BornandReblochon J.cathala Ot Le Grand Bornand

 • the cheese is made on the farm directly after milking

-• the Reblochon features a green casein pellet and a Reblochon fermier logo on its packaging
+• Reblochon has a green casein tablet and a Reblochon fermier logo on its packaging

 what you need to know

-• only 3 breeds of cow are allowed to produce Reblochon milk: Abondance, Montbéliarde and Tarine.
-The cows are fed mainly on grass and hay (sourced from the appellation area and supplemented with GMO-free cereals).
+• Only 3 breeds of cow are authorised to produce Reblochon milk: Abondance, Montbéliarde and Tarine.
+They are fed mainly on grass and hay (from the PDO area, supplemented with GMO-free cereals).

-• The milk comes out of the cow at 35°C and is turned into cheese directly after milking, even before it has had a chance to cool down.
+• The milk comes out of the cow at 35°C and is made into cheese directly after milking, even before it has had a chance to cool down.

-• After milking, from curdling to maturing, 8 stages are needed to make the cheese.
+• After milking, from curdling to ripening, 8 stages are necessary to make the cheese.

 Our recipes based on Savoie Reblochon cheese

-Savoy Reblochon is the perfect accompaniment to many recipes, whether raw or cooked, sweet or savoury.
-It can be enjoyed summer and winter alike, and its full-bodied flavour magnifies raw vegetables, gingerbread or a velvety asparagus dish.
-This typical alpine cheese can be enjoyed in any season:
+Savoy Reblochon cheese is the perfect accompaniment to many recipes, whether raw or cooked, sweet or savoury.
+It can be enjoyed in summer and winter alike, and its full-bodied flavour is equally at home with raw vegetables, gingerbread or a creamy asparagus soup.
+This typical mountain cheese can be enjoyed at any time of year:

-• In spring, in stuffed courgettes, fresh tartines, a spring salad, makis or coleslaw.
+• In spring, in stuffed courgettes, fresh sandwiches, spring salads, makis or coleslaw.

 • In autumn, in a pizza with melting Reblochon cheese, a sweet potato tart, a kale wok or stuffed aubergines.